tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

   }
 }
 ```

+> Bear in mind that the completion callback should always be called **once** either at rejection or completion along with the error or the result respectively.

 The execution starts by calling a helper function `next` which via indirect recursion is handling which task is about to be pushed in the parallel execution by keeping at the same time the limit of concurrency.
 As long as there is room for another task to be executed and there are still tasks not spawn, we invoke the next in order task.